simonepri/sudoku-solver/readme.md

 Thus, counting the number of candidates has been reduced to the problem of counting the zeros of a bit-set.

-If we use fixed sized integers (e.g. `32 bit int`) to represent our bit-sets then we could use the integer given by the binary representation of the bit-set to accesses a pre-computed table that gives us the answer of how many zeros or ones that particular number has in constant time.
+If we use fixed sized integers (e.g., `32-bit int`) to represent our bit-sets, then we could use the integer given by the binary representation of the bit-set to accesses a pre-computed table that provides us with the answer of how many zeros or ones that particular number has in constant time.
 The pre-computed table has to be built only once and can be shared by all the boards instantiated and requires an implies an additional memory usage of `2^O(S)`.

 ### Find an empty cell
-One possible strategy we can use for the `get_empty_cell` is simply to pick the first empty cell we find in the board.
+One possible strategy we can use for the `get_empty_cell` is simply to pick the first empty cell we find on the board.

 We could do this in `O(N)` by just iterating on the board and returning the empty cell if present.
-Instead, we managed to do it in `O(1)` by keeping track of the following two information using `O(S)` addition memory per-instance:
+Instead, we managed to do it in `O(1)` by keeping track of the following two information using `O(S)` additional per-instance memory:
 - The row index of the first row having an empty cell.
 - The column index of the first empty cell on of each row.

-To obtain these info, on each `set_cell` operation we update the column index for the particular row in `O(S)` and if the row has no more empty cells we update the row index accordingly.
+To obtain the info, on each `set_cell` operation we update the column index for the particular row in `O(S)` and then, if the row has no more empty cells, we update the row index accordingly.

 ### Find the empty cell with the lowest number of candidates
 As we mentioned in the sections above, the strategy used to pick the empty cell